MLA In-Text Citations

 Edited books and anthologies often include chapters or sections, each written by an individual author or a small group of authors.
 These compilations are placed together by an editor or a group of editors.
 There are tons of edited books and anthologies available today, ranging from ones showcasing Black history facts and literature to those focusing on notable individuals such as scientists like Albert Eintein and politicians such as Winston Churchill.

-If you’re using information from an edited book or an anthology, include the chapter author’s name in your narrative in-text citation MLA or reference in parentheses.
+If you’re using information from an edited book or an anthology, include the chapter author’s name in your MLA citation in prose or reference in parentheses.
 Do not use the name(s) of the editor(s).
 Remember, the purpose of these references is to provide the reader with some insight as to where the information originated.
 If, after reading your project, the reader would like more information on the sources used, the reader can use the information provided in the full reference, at the very end of the assignment.
-With that in mind, since the full reference begins with the author of the individual chapter or section, that same information is what should be included in any narrative in-text citations MLA or references in parentheses.
+With that in mind, since the full reference begins with the author of the individual chapter or section, that same information is what should be included in any citations in prose or references in parentheses.

-Here is an example on an edited MLA in-text citation book:
+Here is an example of an MLA citation in prose for a book with an editor:

 Weinstein further states that, “one implication of this widespread adaptation of anthropological methods to historical research was the eclipse of the longstanding concern with “change over time,” and the emergence of a preference for synchronic, rather than diachronic, themes” (195).